Table of Contents

 - Maintaining and improving the app over time

-They often own small projects from idea to production, which is why full stack web development is so valuable for startups and MVPs.
+They often manage small projects from concept to production, which is why full stack web development is so valuable for startups and MVPs.

 Why Learn Full Stack?
 (Clear Benefits)

-These advantages make full-stack a strong career choice and a smart capability for small teams.
+These advantages make full-stack development a strong career choice and a valuable skill for small teams.

 DevOps & Deployment: Getting Code Online